 Anemia occurs when your red blood cell count (hemoglobin or hematocrit) is low.
 Iron deficiency anemia is the most common type of anemia.
 Iron is part of the hemoglobin that allows blood to carry oxygen.
 Pregnant women need more iron than normal for the increased amount of blood in their body and for their developing child.2 Symptoms of iron deficiency include feeling tired or weak, looking pale, feeling faint, or experiencing shortness of breath.
 Your health care provider may recommend iron and folic acid supplements.3

 Gestational diabetes occurs when blood sugar levels get too high during pregnancy.
-Between 2% and 10% of pregnant women are diagnosed with the condition every year in the United States.4 Most often the condition is discovered during the glucose challenge screening test around 24 to 28 weeks of pregnancy.
-Gestational diabetes increases the risk of a baby that is too large (macrosomia), preeclampsia (pronounced pree-i-KLAMP-see-uh, a condition marked by a sudden increase in a pregnant woman’s blood pressure along with the presence of protein after the 20th week of pregnancy), cesarean birth, and preterm delivery.
-Treatment includes controlling blood sugar levels through a healthy diet and through exercise and medication if blood sugar values remain high.5
+Between 5% and 6% of pregnant women are diagnosed with the condition every year in the United States.4 Most often the condition is discovered using a two-step procedure: screening with the glucose challenge screening test around 24 to 28 weeks of pregnancy, followed by a diagnostic test called the Oral Glucose Tolerance Test.
+Gestational diabetes increases the risk of a baby that is too large (macrosomia), preeclampsia (pronounced pree-i-KLAMP-see-uh, a condition marked by a sudden increase in a pregnant woman’s blood pressure along with the presence of protein in the urine after the 20th week of pregnancy), and cesarean birth.
+Treatment includes controlling blood sugar levels through a healthy diet and exercise, and through medication if blood sugar values remain high.5

 Some women experience extreme sadness during pregnancy.
 There is no single cause of depression, but it may result from hormonal changes, stress, family history, or changes in brain chemistry or structure.6 Depression can harm your developing infant if you do not take care of yourself during pregnancy, including attending regular prenatal visits and avoiding alcohol and tobacco smoke.
 Talk to your health care provider about treatment options.